prajin-op/btp-s4hana-kyma-business-process-extension/documentation/deploy/setup-mock/README.md

 To deploy the application, perform the following steps:

+1. Navigate to root folder int he cloned source code and run the following commands to build and push the docker image

+    ```shell
+    cds build --production
+    pack build mock --path gen/srv --builder paketobuildpacks/builder:base
+    docker tag mock:latest <DOCKER_ACCOUNT>/mock:latest
+    docker push <DOCKER_ACCOUNT>/mock:latest
+    ```

-1. Navigate to the charts folder in the cloned source code.
+2. Navigate to the charts folder in the cloned source code.

-2. Edit the domain of your cluster, so that the URL of your CAP service can be generated.
+3. Edit the domain of your cluster, so that the URL of your CAP service can be generated.
 You can use the preconfigured domain name for your Kyma cluster:

     ```shell
     kubectl get gateway -n kyma-system kyma-gateway -o jsonpath='{.spec.servers[0].hosts[0]}'
     ```
-2. Find all <DOCKER_ACCOUNT> and replace all with your docker account/repository.
+4. Find all <DOCKER_ACCOUNT> and replace all with your docker account/repository.

-3. For a private container registry - Create a secret for your Docker repository and replace the value of DOCKER_SECRET with the created secret name.
+5. For a private container registry - Create a secret for your Docker repository and replace the value of DOCKER_SECRET with the created secret name.

     imagePullSecret: name: <DOCKER_SECRET>